 Trained through countless small workshops and hard knocks, as well as the Community Leadership Institute and the Institute for Community Cultural Development.
 BA in Journalism.
 Trained by Ernesto Sirolli as a board member in two Enterprise FacilitationTM business mentoring programs.
 Interned at Intermedia Arts in the early 2000s doing an informal diversity audit.

 A lifelong learner, interests include gardening and service on selected boards and committees.
 Journalist, Minneapolis

 Raw Budget for 3 Candidates/ 6 Coaches/ Staff for first year:

 - $3,600.00 Coaching Project Coordinator

-- $3,000.00 Curriculum Consultant: Develop Framework for Engagement, Forms for application and Reporting etc.
+- $3,000.00 Curriculum Consultant: Develop Framework for Engagement, Forms for Reporting, oversight for lesson plan for 50-100 community member engagement etc.

 - $7,200.00 Coaching Candidate Stipend: 6 Coaches

 - $3,600.00 Youth Candidate Stipend: 3 Candidates